 After that, I did my best to carry on.
 I was working odd jobs and getting help from my family.
 I was going through drug court, working on getting my charges dropped.
 I saw a possibility to return to nursing, and submitted my case to the Board of Nursing to arrange a settlement.
 But 8 months into my State charges, my case was changed to Federal.
 The media picked up the story, and my face was plastered all over the news.
 I went back down a dark path and stopped seeing the light at the end of tunnel again.
 I felt like I was starting all over again.

 Thankfully, my sister-in-law told me about Operation New Hope.
 At first, I didn’t want to enroll in the Ready4Work program because I didn’t want to waste my time and get my hopes up.
 But I realized that I didn’t know everything because if I did, I wouldn’t be where I was then.
-So I took a leap of faith, and what I found was the possibility of hope.
+So I took a leap of faith, and what I found was possibility and hope.

 The program was so good and just the help I needed.
 I was encouraged, supported, and connected with an opportunity at Beaches Recovery.
 I’ve been at that job ever since, I am no longer struggling, and my daughter is so proud of me.
 I get to work with people that feel like family and help other women in their recovery journey.